felixrl/godot-debug-console/addons/debug_console/README.md

 Highlight over each config option to get a tooltip that describes that field's purpose/effect on the DebugConsole.

 ## Logging

+**RECOMMENDATION: If using the log dump files feature, consider adding whatever directory the logs are stored in to be in your `.gitignore`.
+This prevents the build-up of log files in your project's repository.**

 Currently, there is a static class called `Logger`